zuberalam007/freelance-contract/README.md

 We bill every other week on Friday and all invoices are payable upon receipt.

-A deposit of $400 is due up front and will be subtracted from the last invoice.
+A deposit of $400 is due up in the stafront and will be subtracted from the last invoice.

 Any payments not received within 3 days will halt work until the payment is received.
 If payment is late once during the project, I retain the right to ask for prepayment of hours or to end the project, whichever is deemed more fitting for the situation.